-Multiple partial settlements are only available for PayPal transactions, and allow you to settle multiple amounts against a single authorization.
+Multiple partial settlements are available for PayPal and Venmo transactions, and allow you to settle multiple amounts against a single authorization.
 This method can be helpful if you have a delayed order fulfillment process or if you send physical goods to customers in multiple shipments.
 You can create a parent authorization for the entire order amount, and when you’re ready to send each portion of the order, you will charge the customer for that portion in a separate child transaction.
 Learn more in our developer documentation.

 Just like with other payment types, you can issue voids and full or partial refunds for PayPal transactions.
 We recommend that you do this in the Control Panel or via the Braintree API to ensure the transaction status is accurate in both your PayPal console and the Braintree Control Panel.

 PayPal requires that refunds are issued within 180 days of the initial sale.